ShwethalT/pHMM/README.md

 # pHMM
+This is a Profile Hidden Markov Model used to identify Zinc Finger Motifs in peptide sequences of amino acids.
+It utilizes the viterbi algorithm to find the motif sequence.

 Code is implemented in R. The version of RStudio that I created it in on is R.4.4.0 but if HMM package is installed then I think it should run on either IDEs as well.
 I recommend RStudio just for convenience.

 To load the code please click on the R source file entitled CS223_Project_HMM in IDE of choice (RStudio recommended)
 Note: I have taken guidance from the in class exercise and the profile HMM scripts we used during lecture to make this script.